Warlord-K/Intervuo/README.md

 ## Authors

-This project was developed by Group 12 as part of a university curriculum.
+This project was developed by Group 12 as part of the Service Oreinted Systems course.
 The contributors to this repository are:

 * Yatharth Gupta (210001083)
 * Sujal Mishra (210001069)